krashikiworks/pure-prompt-bash/README.md

 ## Install

-just clone this repository (or just copy pure.bash) anywhare, and add
+just clone this repository (or just copy pure.bash) anywhere, and add

     source /path/to/where/you/cloned/pure.bash